Supporting the Translation Community

 - Print and export functionality

-We encourage new translations in unreached languages while discouraging competing translation work in the same language.
+We encourage first translations in languages without Scripture while discouraging competing translation work in a given language.
 We favor projects that promote cooperation among Bible translators instead of competition.
-We define competition as the deliberate targeting of an audience that is already served by an existing translation project or text, using a similar translation style and principles.
-We do not consider translations for different audiences in the same language to be competitive.
-To avoid mischaracterization, projects should clearly identify their target community, unique features, and other descriptive information on the project registration page.
-The board may be called on to intervene in cases where competition is a perceived threat.
-If mediation fails, this can result in the removal of access to publishing support tools for the competing project.
+Our definition of competition is the deliberate targeting of a translation for an audience that is already served by an existing translation project or text, using similar translation principles and style.
+Translations for different audiences in the same language are not considered to be competitive.
+To avoid mischaracterization during the review process, a project’s target audience, unique features, and other descriptive information should be clearly identified on its registration page.

 After investigating, the board may decide to: